AbelHutten/TEP-Net-V2/README.md

       <em>
         A reproduction of figure 8 from Laurent 2024.
 Results obtained on an NVIDIA Quadro RTX 6000 GPU, with PyTorch v2.2.1 and TensorRT v8.6.1 (CUDA v12.1).
 Reproduced to simplify comparison.
-        Please refer to and cite the original paper when appropriate.
+        Refer to Laurent 2024 for details and proper citation..
       </em>
     </td>
     <!-- Second cell -->